Qian Zhi Fu: People

-The aforementioned presupposition is supported by the early presence of Siamese peoples, as indicated by the toponym Siam or Syam, attested in several inscriptions, which earlier scholars have interpreted as references to a specific location or population within the Chao Phraya Basin.
-These inscriptions include K557 (611 CE), K127 (683 CE), K154 (685 CE), K79 (639 CE), and K904 (713 CE).
-Syam later occurs in slave lists on inscriptions of the Champa and Khmer kingdoms, dated in the 11th and 12th centuries.
-From approximately the same period, there is also a well-known bas-relief panel of Angkor Wat depicting mercenaries of the Angkorian army, who are identified as syam-kuk, which is believed to be the Siam people.
+A separate line of evidence comes from the terms Siam and Syam, attested in several inscriptions and interpreted by earlier scholars as references to a specific location or population within the Chao Phraya Basin.
+These include K557 (611 CE), K79 (639 CE), K127 (683 CE), K154 (685 CE), and K904 (713 CE).
+Syam later occurs in slave lists on inscriptions of the Champa and Khmer kingdoms, dated to the 11th and 12th centuries.
+From approximately the same period, a well-known bas-relief panel at Angkor Wat depicts mercenaries of the Angkorian army identified as syam-kuk, which has been interpreted as referring to Siamese people.